eduNEXT/openedx-filters-samples/README.rst

 - You can add new filter pipeline step by following the structure in `pipeline.py`_.
 - Custom logic can be implemented in the pipeline step to test the behavior of the filter in the Open edX platform.

-For details on extending Open edX with Open edX Events, see also:
+For details on extending Open edX with Open edX Filters, see also:

 - `Open edX Filters Documentation`_
 - `Hooks Extension Framework`_

-The openedx-filters-samples repository is here to make integrations simple and sustainable, giving developers the tools implement new filters and test them in a safe environment.
+The openedx-filters-samples repository is here to give developers the tools implement new filters and test them with pipeline steps in a safe environment.

 More Help
 =========